knavaroli/Navaroli-starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PHD Fellow and hater of this website
+role: Trying to find out if changing this shows up

 # Organizations/Affiliations to show in About widget
 organizations: